-I’m on a mission to rehabilitate the connotations of several words—and kindness is one of them!
+I’m on a mission to rehabilitate how we think about several words—and kindness is one of them!

 Tenderness and kindness are not signs of weakness and despair, but manifestations of strength and resolution. ~Kahlil Gibran